Neue Synagoge

 How long should I spend visiting?

-A visit to the site can typically be completed in about one to two hours, allowing ample time for reflection and exploration of nearby attractions.
+A visit to the site of the Neue Synagoge typically requires about 30 minutes to an hour, allowing time for reflection and exploration of the surrounding area.

 Is photography allowed?